 At the end of the interview, tell the candidate what they can expect in the coming few days.
 If they have any other interview lined up with your company, then let them know when they can expect it.

 After the process, give the interviewee a chance to ask if they have any questions.
-On the contrary, you can do the same too.
+On the other hand, you can do the same too.
 Ensure that they don’t have any doubts about how the company works or about the role once the interview is over.

-Interviews are a great way to assess the candidate.
+Have you wondered why interviews are still a crucial part of hiring?
+Interviews are a perfect way to assess the candidate face-to-face.
 Getting it wrong can be detrimental to the prospects of the company.
 It will result in a lot of time, effort, and money going down the drain.